chancesmith/tdd-todo-list/README.md

 # TDD ToDo workflow

+Write the tests that will use your app.
 Write your logic first with TDD.
+Do the UI later.

 Currently, there is a failing test in Todo.test.ts for you to start by writing production code.